As an accountant, I have a lot of insight into how my clients live their lives.

 I am now left wondering if that should be applied to all future mortgage applicants.

-Education is a major key to success in any undertaking, and finances is no exception.
+Education is a major key to success in any undertaking, and finances are no exception.

 The problem is that many first-time homebuyers think that they only have to pay the mortgage payments, along with the regular set of bills such as utility bills, food delivery service, cable television, and phone just like they did when they were renting.